Cyber1012/virtual-keyboard/README.md

-# A virtual keyboard to show what keys your pressing on.
+# A virtual RGB keyboard.